rayhaanbhikha/graphy-fullstack-challenge/coding_challenge.md

 1. Add functionality that allows users to add annotations anywhere on the screen.
 2. When an annotation is added, a marker is generated and shown on the screen.
 3. Markers should be interactive.
 When you hover over a marker, the annotation should show up as a tooltip.
 Please implement your own version of tooltips (e.g. don't use an external library or the "title" attribute).
 4. Add the ability to edit and delete annotations.
-Store annotations on the backend.
+Store the annotations on the backend.
-5. ***Bonus*** When hovering over a marker, the annotation tooltip will be shown.
-Make sure this tooltip never overflows the screen.
-In other words, make sure these tooltips are always visible on the screen and they don't get cropped.
-6. ***Bonus*** Add support for multi-line annotations.

 ## Wireframe